pixeluidev/.github/profile/README.md

 🚀 Build your next website even faster with premade responsive components designed and built for Tailwind and Svelte community.
 All components are free forever for everyone.

+Accessible and customizable components that you can copy and paste into your apps.
+Free.
+Open Source.
+Use this to build your own component library.

 ### Resources

 -   [Tailwind CSS](https://tailwindcss.com)